mmomtchev/documentation-polyglot/README.md

 npm install -D git+https://github.com/mmomtchev/documentation.git#plugin-framework
 ```

-It is currently slightly above the level of the old `--polyglot` CLI option of `documentation.js` that got axed in 2017.
+It is an improved version of the old `--polyglot` CLI option of `documentation.js` that got axed in 2017.

 The project should already be usable.